geoanalytic/geoanalytic.github.io/_posts/2016-11-27-serving-a-leaflet-map-from-our-django-site.md

 ![_config.yml]({{ site.baseurl }}/images/post4/openlayers_points.png)

 Well, it works, and I have no doubt that with some judicious tweaking of the various html, css, and javascript we could achieve a satisfactory presentation.
-However, and this is one of my major misgivings about GeoDjango, we are using a deprecated verion of OpenLayers (2.13) rather than the [current version](http://openlayers.org/).
+However, and this is one of my major misgivings about GeoDjango, we are using a deprecated version of OpenLayers (2.13) rather than the [current version](http://openlayers.org/).
 So I won't take this any further.
 Let's see if we can get the same result using Leaflet.

 # Phase 2:  Serve A Minimal Slippy Map With Leaflet